derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

 ### **STEP 4**: Add a Policy Statement for OKE

   - Before the Oracle managed Kubernetes service can create compute instances in your OCI tenancy, we must explicitly give it permission to do so using a policy statement.
-From the OCI Console navigation menu, choose **Identiy->Policies**.
+From the OCI Console navigation menu, choose **Identity->Policies**.

     ![](images/200/LabGuide200-13c980fa.png)